dougeby/IntuneDocs/intune/compliance-policy-create-mac-os.md

 ---
 # required metadata

-title: How to create a compliance policy for macOS
+title: Create a macOS device compliance policy in Microsoft Intune
-titleSuffix: "Azure portal"
+titleSuffix:
-description: Learn how to create a compliance policy for macOS devices.
+description: Create a Microsoft Intune device compliance policy for macOS devices so you can specify requirements that a device must meet to be compliant.
 keywords:
-author: andredm7
+author: msmimart
-ms.author: andredm
+ms.author: mimart
 manager: dougeby
 ms.date: 2/13/2018
 ms.topic: article